-Position of the Complainant: The Employer is responsible for the provision of health benefits coverage for the Pensioner's spouse's dental implants because benefits were provided for the same procedure in 1979.
+Position of the Complainant: The Employer is responsible for the provision of health benefits coverage for the Pensioner's spouse's dental implants.

-Position of the Respondent: The Employer is not responsible for the provision of benefits under the Employer Benefit Plan for the Pensioner's spouse's dental implants because they represent dental services which are not covered under the Employer Benefit Plan.
-The Employer's Dental Plan specifically excludes benefits for dental implantology and, furthermore, the Complainant and his dependents are ineligible for Dental Plan benefits.
+Position of the Respondent: The Employer is not responsible for the provision of benefits under the Employer Benefit Plan for the Pensioner's spouse's dental implants because they represent dental services, which are not covered under the Employer Benefit Plan.
+The Employer's Dental Plan specifically excludes benefits for dental implantology, and the Pensioner and his dependents are ineligible for Dental Plan benefits.